jdonaldson/writeGooder/README.md

 :WriteGooder
 ```

-This will execute the write-gooder script on the current document and populate
+This will execute the write-good script on the current document and populate
 and open the quickfix window.

 There is another version of this script available from